-

 The very purpose of Treebard is to raise the bar for genieware from the currently low setting that could possibly be blamed on 1) developers' rush to put out a product, and 2) the reliance on a text file called GEDCOM for data transfer among apps, instead of a universal relational database structure being used by all developers.

 And then there's the problem of how monoculture and monopolistic concerns are taking over the internet.
-You should go to a third world country and try connecting to any website that has to connect to all kinds of google fonts and statistics collection sites before actually showing you what you came to see on the website.
-Good luck with that unless you're in a big city or have a good antenna on top of a very tall bamboo pole.
-Let's not make a list of how many genealogy sites have been bought up by a*****y.com.
+You should go to a rural village in a third world country and try connecting to any website that has to connect to all kinds of google fonts and statistics collection sites before actually showing you what you came to see on the website.
+Good luck with that unless you have a good antenna on top of a very tall bamboo pole.
+Let's not make a list of how many genealogy sites have been bought up by McGenealogy.com.
 We must not mention these things.
 We don't want to talk about how Github and VS Code are owned by convicted monopolizer Microsoft.
-We don't want to discuss how ubiquitous Chrome and Chromium have become, how hard it is for anyone to compete with YouTube--this is a lot of googlestuff in case you've been living under a rock--and under no circumstances do we want to even allude to all the censorship and blacklisting that has become such an everyday, accepted feature of the new corporate internet.
+We don't want to discuss how ubiquitous Chrome and Chromium have become, how hard it is for anyone to compete with YouTube, and under no circumstances do we want to even allude to all the censorship and blacklisting that has become such an everyday, accepted feature of the new corporate internet.

 I don't want to.